 My therapeutic practice is grounded in evidence-based counselling and creative arts therapies frameworks.
 It can be described as person-centred, strength-based and trauma-informed, integrating therapeutic arts-based methods.
 Key aspects I am bringing to my practice are openness, collaboration, humility and a kind and genuine approach.
 As a registered practitioner I am required to engage in regular professional development and professional supervision to ensure my practice is well informed and up to date.

 My approach is informed by following theories:

-My studio is located on Bribie Island in beautiful Queensland, Australia.
+My studio and consult rooms are located on Bribie Island in Qld, Australia.

 In acknowledging that finding the right therapist is important, I can offer a free 15-20 minute initial consult where you can ask questions and decide if you feel I am the right practitioner for you.

 Private health insurance rebates may apply.